timyates/mod-jdbc-persistor/README.md

-Slowly gaining trust...
-Could do with more eyes looking at it to check its asynchronous credentials, and spot weak points or cracks...

 Current module id:

     com.bloidonia~mod-jdbc-persistor~2.1.2

 Built for Vert.x 2.0.2-final

-> For Vert-x 1.3.1, please use v1.2 of this mod
+> For Vert-x 1.3.1, please use the unsupported v1.2 of this mod

 See the [current tests](https://github.com/timyates/mod-jdbc-persistor/blob/master/src/test/resources/integration_tests/javascript/test_client.js) for it in action...